lawmurray/Birch/DOCS.md

   * Inherits from *[DelayInteger](#delayinteger-812)*

 Binomial with conjugate prior on success probability.
 When the success probability is known, this is simply a Binomial distribution.
-When unknown,

 | Member Variable | Description |
 | --- | --- |